Dual The A92023

 “The summit is an opportunity to make sure our voices are heard and demand progress.
 We have an excellent range of experts, campaigners and government officials taking part, which will enable us to gain a clearer picture of what went wrong and how to move forward.”

-The Courier published action points from the summit, presenting it to Humza Yousaf, leader of the SNP, as well as their head of content writing to the head of major projects at Transport Scotland, Lawrence Shackman.
+The Courier published action points from the summit, presenting it to Humza Yousaf, leader of the SNP.
+The title’s head of content wrote to the head of major projects at Transport Scotland, Lawrence Shackman.
 The response was published in full by the Courier, securing an autumn update and a confirmation that a new timeline with a completion date would be announced.

 In November 2023, the campaign was voted the winner of the 2023 Making a Difference award for the best local campaign.
 Head of audience and content at the Courier’s publisher Highland News and Media, Sarah Fyfe said: “This award is a public vote, showcasing that A9 dualling is of vital importance to people in the Highlands and the government needs to listen.

 “It’s fantastic for our team to have recognition for the incredible amount of work that has gone into this campaign – it’s proof that local journalism has a major part to play in championing community issues.”